DIRECTLab/robots/raspbot-car/README.md

 # Yahboom Raspbot Cars
 Inventory as of 12/14/22:
-- 1 is checked out to Ela
-- 4 more are available in the lab
+- 5 are available in the lab

 ## Capabilities